Modern Europe, Empire/Decolonization, International Organizations, Global Health, Travel

 Old Main 300

-Jessica Pearson joined the Macalester faculty in 2016 and is an Assistant Professor of European History, with a focus on Europe in the world.
-A Minnesota native, Professor Pearson received her BA in History and French at Kalamazoo College and she received her PhD in History and French Studies from New York University in 2013.
-At Macalester she teaches courses on women and gender, race and immigration, empire and decolonization, public health, internationalism, and contemporary Europe in global perspective.
+Jessica Pearson (she/her) joined the Macalester faculty in 2016 and is an Associate Professor of European History, with a focus on Europe in the world.
+After growing up in Minnesota, Professor Pearson received her BA in History and French at Kalamazoo College in Michigan and she received her PhD in History and French Studies from New York University in 2013.

 Prior to joining the history department at Macalester, Professor Pearson was an Assistant Professor of European Studies at the University of Oklahoma’s College of International Studies, and from 2013-2014 she was a Mellon Postdoctoral Fellow in the Humanities at Tulane University in New Orleans.

 Fall 2022 office hours are Wednesdays, 4-6pm in Old Main 300